testillano/h2agent/docs/api/README.md

 - recvseq: sequence id number increased for every mock reception (starts on *1* when the *h2agent* is started).

-- var.`<id>`: general purpose variable (readable at transformation chain, provision-level scope).
+- var.`<id>`: general purpose variable (readable at transformation chain, scoped to the `outState` chain).
 Cannot refer json objects.
 This source variable identifier **admits variables substitution**.
+Variables set in one provision are automatically available in the next provision linked via `outState`, and destroyed when the chain ends.

 - globalVar.`<id>`: general purpose global variable (readable from anywhere, process-level scope).
 Cannot refer json objects.
 This source variable identifier **admits variables substitution**.
 Global variables are useful to store dynamic information to be used in a different provision instance.
 For example you could split a request `URI` in the form `/update/<id>/<timestamp>` and store a variable with the name `<id>` and value `<timestamp>`.
 That variable could be queried later just providing `<id>` which is probably enough in such context.
 Thus, we could parse other provisions (access to events addressed with dynamic elements), simulate advanced behaviors, or just parse mock invariant globals over configured provisions (although this seems to be less efficient than hard-coding them, it is true that it drives provisions adaptation "on the fly" if you update such globals when needed).